LauraHBui/Modelling-Crime-Data-2021/09-regression.Rmd

 **Ordinary least squares (OLS)** regression is a popular technique used to explore whether one or multiple independent variables (X) can predict or explain the variation in the dependent variable (Y).
-When multiple independent variables are included simultaneously, they are called **covariates**; when only one independent variable is used, the OLS regression is called **bivariate regression**.
+When multiple independent variables are included simultaneously, they are called **covariates**; when only one independent variable is used, the OLS regression is called **bivariate regression** or **simple regression**.
 OLS regression has been the mainstay analysis in the social sciences.